thoughtspot/thoughtspot.github.io/_admin/system-monitor/worksheets.md

    <tr>
       <td><code class="highlighter-rouge">Credit Usage</code></td>
       <td>
          Tracks the credits for <a href="{{ site.baseurl }}/admin/ts-cloud/consumption-pricing.html">consumption-based pricing</a> your cluster has consumed.
-Used for the <a href="{{ site.baseurl }}/admin/ts-cloud/consumption-pricing.html#credit-usage-pinboard">Credit Usage Pinboard</a>.
+Used for the <a href="{{ site.baseurl }}/admin/ts-cloud/consumption-pricing.html#credit-usage-pinboard">Credit Usage Liveboard</a>.
       </td>
    </tr>
    <tr>
       <td><code class="highlighter-rouge">Discover Monitoring Data</code></td>
       <td>
-         Contains data on how users are searching for existing Answers and Pinboards.
+         Contains data on how users are searching for existing answers and Liveboards.
 Contains information on what users are searching for, where users are successful and where they are not.
-Used for the <a href="{{ site.baseurl }}/admin/thoughtspot-one/query-intelligence-pinboard.html#">How Users are Searching Answers Pinboard</a>.
+Used for the <a href="{{ site.baseurl }}/admin/thoughtspot-one/query-intelligence-pinboard.html#">How Users are Searching Answers Liveboard</a>.
       </td>
    </tr>
    <tr>